-In Memsource, it is possible to calculate translation memory, machine translation, and non-translatables (NT) net rates.
-A project manager can set up one or more net rate schemes by going to Setup - Net Rate Schemes.
+In Memsource, it is possible to calculate net rates for translation memories, machine translation, and non-translatables (NT).
+A Project Manager can set up one or more net rate schemes by going to Setup and clicking on Net Rate Schemes in the Financials section.
 The net rates work independently of any financial information.
-The number of units for translation (pages/words/characters) simply gets decreased based on the selected net rate scheme.
+The number of units for translation (pages, words, or characters) simply gets decreased based on the selected net rate scheme.

 Translation Memory Net Rates